colouredmirrorball/Ilda/README.md

  * Create or open the folder "libraries"
  * Unzip Ilda.jar in this directory
  * Should now look like this: *Sketchpath*\libraries\Ilda\library\Ilda.jar
- * Open an exampleor get coding!
+ * Open an example or get coding!
 Good luck!

  Functionality: